jennerdulce/lab6-components/README.md

 ### Project Summary
 *This project demonstrates the evolution of web development techniques from static prototypes to modern component-based architectures.
 Each implementation teaches different aspects of web development, from fundamental HTML/CSS to cutting-edge Web Components APIs.
 The progression shows how the same user interface can be built using increasingly sophisticated techniques, each with their own trade-offs in complexity, maintainability, and functionality.*

+### Reflection

+I found this project very enjoyable and engaging.
+Time flew by while coding and listening to lofi music, creating an immersive development experience.
+The workflow felt intuitive and smooth when refactoring and tackling each approach.
+The assignment was perfectly structured, building upon concepts while diving deeper into the fundamentals and enhancing understanding of the topics.